 What is ENAR aiming to achieve in response to the problem?
 What is the change we want to see?
 Outcomes (1.
 Change in law, policy and standards 2.
 Change in practices and accountability 3.
 Change in mobilisation  all of which to impact change in people’s lives)

+To ensure that Member States recognise the need to fight against Anti-Gypsyism and mainstreamed it in the National Roma Integration Strategies

 Recognition of AG as a specific form of racism and the need for policies to address Roma exclusion

 Mainstream the fight against AG in the National Roma Integration Strategies